OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **security.mytransform.config** to file **config\web.config**.
 - Apply the transform **connstrings.mytransform.config** to file **config\web.config**.

-## Applying Multiple Transforms Against Multiple Targets {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingmultipletransformsagainstmultipletargets}
+## Applying multiple transforms against multiple targets {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingmultipletransformsagainstmultipletargets}

 Given a package which has the structure: